Changi International Airport

 Collecting a GST Refund at Changi International Airport

-Shopping in Singapore is duty-free, and you can receive a 7% goods and service tax (GST) refund from all eligible purchases at the airport.
+Shopping in Singapore is duty-free, and you can receive a 7% goods and services tax (GST) refund from all eligible purchases at the airport.

 2. Some shops use the eTRS system.
 If they do, they will provide you with an eTRS ticket.
 If the store does not use the eTRS system, show your passport and ask for a GST refund voucher.
 This is easy; almost all shops encourage you to buy by reminding you how much GST you get back.

 3. Once at the airport, go to the eTRS self-help kiosk.
 There are two kiosks at the airport.
 One before check-in and one after in case you have items that need checking.
 At the booth, swipe your passport, then scan your eTRS tickets.
 You can then choose your refund options.
-Refunds can be claimed in cash, credit to your credit card, or shopping vouchers.
+Refunds can be claimed in cash, credited to your credit card, or issued as shopping vouchers.

-4. Once you have checked in, head to the Global Refund counter or Premier Tax-Free counters in the departure lounge to collect the actual refund.
+4. Once you have checked in, head to the Global Refund counter or the Premier Tax-Free counters in the departure lounge to collect your refund.

 Just know that a handling fee will be deducted from the total refund amount.

 I know some of you will appreciate this information.
-For me, it’s far too much work, and I don’t buy enough expensive items for this to be worth my time.
+For me, it’s far too much work, and I don’t buy enough expensive items to make it worth my time.

 Food and Drinks Inside Changi International Airport

 Changi Airport boasts over 200 dining options that cover every genre of food and every price point.
-For a complete listing of food and drink options, see the directory of restaurants.
+For a complete listing of food and drink options, see the restaurant directory.

 Lounges Inside Changi International Airport

 There are lots of airport lounges!
-As a holder of Priority Pass, I had high hopes for our pre-flight time.
-Unfortunately, I choose the wrong lounge.
+As a Priority Pass holder, I had high hopes for our pre-flight time.
+Unfortunately, I chose the wrong lounge.

 Avoid SATS Premier Lounge.
 It was dirty, it stunk of dead fish, and I had one bite of a steak stir fry that I have still not recovered from — no kidding.
 Three weeks in Asia, and no issues.
 One bite at SATS, and I’ve had “Delhi Belly” ever since.